 The Commission agrees with the Communications Division's work performed thus far to create an online version of the application.
 The Commission encourages the Communications Division to make continued improvements as needed and appropriate to ease the application process.
 The Commission also agrees with the Joint Commenters that a paper version of the application should be retained.
 As the Joint Commenters pointed out, there could be various reasons why an otherwise potential California Connect applicant might not be able to access or utilize an online application process.
-Therefore, a hardcopy application option should still be offered, and both the online and paper application should request the same information to the greatest extent possible.
+Therefore, a hardcopy application option should ~~still~~ be ~~offered~~retained, and both the online and paper application should request the same information to the greatest extent possible.
+Additionally, online materials must be constructed in accordance with web accessibility standards and other materials should be made available in alternative accessible formats, including, but not limited to large print (minimum 14-point sans serif font) and Braille.